kareemzok/wordpress-snippets/CONTRIBUTING.md

 3. Fix bugs: If you know how to fix a bug in the project, please submit a pull request to us on GitHub.

-4. Add new features: If you know how to add a new feature to the project, please submit a pull request to us on GitHub.
+4. Add new features (snippet): If you know how to add a new feature to the project, please submit a pull request to us on GitHub.

 ## Coding Style
 We follow the WordPress coding standards.
 Please make sure your code follows these standards when submitting pull requests.